-What else stops you from achieving our goals?
+What else stops you from achieving your goals?

 Your beliefs and certainties have the power to expand or destroy your true potential.
-Beliefs are limiting, so it’s essential to understand that they are only beliefs and not reality.
+Beliefs are limiting, so it’s essential to understand that they are only beliefs, not reality.

 The past does not equal the future.
 Just because you haven’t achieved something in the past doesn’t mean you can’t reach it in the future.